-Hip injury and disease, although typically associated with the elderly, can affect anyone.
-Painful hip conditions can have an impact on the thigh bone (femur), pelvic bone, nerves, muscles, joints, ligaments, blood vessels, and internal organs.
+Although typically associated with the elderly, hip injury and disease can affect anyone.
+Painful hip conditions can impact the thigh bone (femur), pelvic bone, nerves, muscles, joints, ligaments, blood vessels and internal organs.

 Injuries that affect the hips include: